 Can enlisted personnel from the same unit and outfit write a military recommendation letter?

 Yes, As they can attest and prove the applicant’s character, qualifications, and eligibility more than anyone else.
 What they’ll need to do is indicate their rank, unit, and outfit when writing a military recommendation letter for the applicant.
 They can also attach sworn statements of the applicant’s character and performance in the field in their recommendation letters, as well.
 Always keep in mind that only one recommendation letter should come from each of them.

 A good officer makes a good soldier.
-And it’s always a mark of a good officer to look after the welfare of his men, as well as reward them accordingly for their exceptional performance.
+And it’s always a mark of an excellent officer to look after the welfare of his men, as well as reward them accordingly for their exceptional performance.
 Awards, medals, and endorsements to military programs and courses are ways of how a good officer does it.
-And before anything of that could happen, such endorsements should be communicated to by way of a military recommendation letter.
+And before anything of that could happen, such endorsements should be communicated through a military recommendation letter.